spglib/spglib/README.md

 ## How to run test

 Test is provided with the python interface.
+Python >= 3.7 is required for this test.

 ```bash
 % cd python